ShaggyTech/nhtsa-api-wrapper/apps/docs/src/guide/offline-vin-validation.md

 // isValid = true
 ```

+## Examples

 The following demonstrates how to use the `isValidVin` function to validate a VIN before making
 a request to the API.
+This can serve as a way to prevent making an unnecessary request to the API
+with an invalid VIN that would return no or irrelevant results.

 ```typescript
 import { isValidVin, DecodeVinValues } from '@shaggytools/nhtsa-api-wrapper'